penrose/penrose/packages/docs-site/docs/ref/style/usage.md

 If a certain `Set A` in the _substance_ program does not have a label (perhaps due to `NoLabel` declarations), then `s` will not be mapped to `A`, thus preventing an access of nonexistent properties.

+We can further distinguish between math labels and text labels (see [substance labeling](../substance/usage#labeling-statements)): `where p has math label` matches math labels, whereas `where p has text label` matches text labels.

 ### Matching Deduplication

 The matching algorithm is designed to avoid duplicated mappings.
 If two mappings give us the same set of matched objects (in the _substance_ program) and the equivalent set of matched substance relations (predicate applications and function or constructor applications), then the algorithm only triggers on one of them.